PATHS® program developer, Dr. Mark Greenberg, and school administrators discuss the real impact of the PATHS program

 * supplemented with teacher training and support

-A Washington State Institute for Public Policy report shows the PATHS program yields a benefit-cost ratio of $13.04 for each dollar invested, and provides long-term results.
+A Washington State Institute for Public Policy report shows the PATHS program yields a benefit-cost ratio of $15.66 for each dollar invested, and provides long-term results!

-The PATHS program received the highest possible rating from Blueprints for Healthy Youth Development (Center for the Study and Prevention of Violence, University of Colorado).
-The PATHS program is one of only 12 youth development programs to receive this elite recognition -- over 1,300 programs have been reviewed to date.
+The PATHS program received a Model Program rating from Blueprints for Healthy Youth Development (Center for the Study and Prevention of Violence, University of Colorado).
+The PATHS program is one of only 14 youth development programs to receive this recognition -- over 1,400 programs have been reviewed to date.

 The PATHS program has also been recognized for its effectiveness by the National Institute on Drug Abuse and the Office of Juvenile Justice and Delinquency Prevention.